PrathamGhaywat/scratchnet/README.md

 # ScratchNet - A Neural Network built from Scratch

 This is a Neural Network built from Scratch using Python and NumPy.
-This was created for a hackathon: https://axiom.hackclub.com

 ## How to use